 This exhibit shows the Annual Required Contribution (ARC) as computed under GASB #25 and the percent of this amount actually received.
-This exhibit shows an 11-year history.
+This exhibit shows a 12-year history.

-Exhibit A-4: Supplementary Information for GASB #25
+Exhibit A-4: Supplementary Information for GASB #25/27

 This exhibit has certain information required in the notes to the Fund's financial reports.